bioforensics/MicroHapDB/README.md

 pytest --pyargs microhapdb --doctest-modules
 ```

-Installing with `conda` ensures the correct installation of Python version 3 and the [Pandas][] library, which are required by MicroHapDB.
+Conda ensures the correct installation of Python version 3 and the [Pandas][] library, which are required by MicroHapDB.

 ## Usage